-Zhuzh up your front door with a DIY wreath this holiday season.
-Before you sigh thinking about money spent at the craft store, look around your home first.
+Zhuzh up your front door in any season with a festive DIY wreath.
+Before you head out to the craft store, look around your home first.
 Most, if not all, of the supplies you need for these ideas are in your house or backyard.
-Browse these creative DIY wreath ideas and see if any spark your creativity.
+Browse these creative, low-cost DIY wreath ideas and see if any spark your creativity.

 Supplies Needed